What to do if you’ve missed the electric vehicle home charging scheme

 At Egg, we’re working hard to make sure installing an EV charger at home is accessible for everyone.

 We understand that upfront installation costs can be a barrier to making the switch to an EV.
-That’s why we’ve designed our EV Charger Plan for just £27.50 per month over 3 years so you can get cracking with clean energy.
+That’s why we’ve designed our EV Charger Plan from just £24.50 per month (subject to credit check) so you can get cracking with clean energy.

 If you're eligible (after answering a few questions), we'll see if you need our standard or custom installation.
 Most of our customers qualify for a standard installation, which means they can spread the cost of their charger and its standard installation over 3 years with our EV Charger Plan.